Karim-Sleiman/Skin-Binary-Classification-for-melanoma-/README.md

-# 🖼️ Skin Lesion Binary Classification
+# 🖼️ Skin Lesion Binary Classification (PART 1)

 ## 📚 Overview
 Binary classification of skin lesions to distinguish **melanoma** (malignant) from **non-melanoma** (benign).
+This is a first part of a the Skin Lesion Classification project

 ## 🧰 Methods
 - **Preprocessing**: Intensity scaling, image resizing, black border and hair removal.